opendxl/opendxl-maxmind-service-python/pydoc/_sources/configuration.rst.txt

             [MaxMindDatabase]

+            # A MaxMind license key
+            # If left blank, databasePath must be specified
+            licenseKey=

             # The path to a local MaxMind database to be used
-            # If left blank the free MaxMind GeoLite database will be automatically downloaded and updated
+            # If left blank the database will be automatically downloaded and updated
             databasePath=

-            # The number of hours between database updates when downloading the GeoLite database from MaxMind
+            # The number of hours between database updates when downloading the database
             # Only takes effect if the databasePath is not set
             databaseUpdateInterval=24